-The Danville Citizens for Responsible Growth is an organization made up of Danville residents/taxpayers.
+The Danville Citizens for Responsible Growth (DCRG) is an organization made up of Danville residents/taxpayers.
 Our group recently appealed the Town's decision to allow Verizon to begin its plans to implement the "Danville Polygon Project", which is what they have named their site-by-site plan to develop a 5G network surrounding Danville, CA. To be taken seriously, we have hired a renowned Telecommunications attorney to help us find the best path forward.
 Our bills continue to mount, as we have had multiple meetings with Town Attorney Bob Ewing and Planner David Crompton.

 We need your help in funding this effort to save Danville taxpayers from negative impacts to property values and possible negative health impacts.
 Please donate whatever you can, or we will not be able to continue our efforts to protect everyone.
 Thank you.

 The total amount collected will be disclosed to all of those who contribute, with a careful accounting of how the funds were spent.

 THANK YOU SO MUCH!